 Arrive at the airport for your flight to Marrakesh.
 On arrival, we will transfer to the four-star superior Hotel Opera Plaza for an overnight stay.

-This morning we’ll visit the Jardin Majorelle: an inspiring and amazing display of bamboo, bougainvillaea and cacti, formerly owned by Yves Saint-Laurent.
+This morning we’ll visit the Jardin Majorelle: an inspiring and amazing display of bamboo, bougainvillea and cacti, formerly owned by Yves Saint-Laurent.
 Exotic plants line the lanes, burbling streams cascade into pools filled with water lilies and lotus flowers, and the Moorish buildings glow with an intense blue.
 A visit is also included to the Berber Museum, which is located within the gardens and showcases the extraordinary history and culture of the Berber people.

 This afternoon, we leave Marrakesh and the foothills of the Atlas Mountains and travel north across the rich agricultural plains.
 We arrive in Casablanca and our hotel, the Campanile Casablanca Center, where we stay for one night.